Nonhazardous Waste Disposal (TSDF)

 At the top of the inverted triangle is waste prevention.
 Decreasing the amount of waste in the waste stream to begin with means that there is less to manage later.
 This can mean “reusing or donating items, buying in bulk, reducing packaging, redesigning products, and reducing toxicity.”

 Recycling keeps some salvageable products out of the waste stream, and it can include composting.
 When possible and practicable, businesses are encouraged to reuse nonhazardous wastes or transfer them to another entity that can.

 If the non-hazardous waste cannot be recycled, maybe it can be converted to heat, electricity, or fuel.
 This waste-to-energy process is preferred to the final waste management solution.

 Treatment and Disposal

 If your business can do none of the above with your waste materials, the final option is to treat and dispose of it.
 Treatment before disposal can “help reduce the volume and toxicity of waste,” and can include tactics like shredding and incinerating.

-If your business has nonhazardous wastes that need to be disposed, or if you are not sure if what you have is nonhazardous, contact Clean Management or fill out our Get a Quote form.
+If your business has nonhazardous wastes that need to be disposed or if you are not sure if what you have is nonhazardous, contact Clean Management or fill out our Get a Quote form to learn about our waste services.
 Getting a quote is fast and free.
 Let our waste management professionals assist you in keeping your business safe and regulation compliant.